Financial Aid and Scholarships

 Average Tuition Costs

 Tuition costs have gone up dramatically in the past 40 years.
 Adjusted for inflation, college students spent around $9,000 in tuition, fees, and room and board in 1980 according to the National Center for Education Statistics.
 By 2000, that number grew to over $15,500 per year.
-In 2018, college students paid an average of nearly $25,000 in college costs.
+In 2020, college students paid an average of approximately $33,150 in college costs.

 Costs vary widely depending on the type of school.
-In 2018, public universities charged around $9,200 in tuition and fees on average, while private universities cost nearly $32,000 per year.
-While in-state tuition discounts help some students keep costs down, out-of-state students at public universities pay nearly $25,000 in tuition and fees.
+In 2020, public universities charged around $9,580 in in-state student tuition and fees on average, while private universities cost upwards of $37,000 per year.
+While in-state tuition discounts help some students keep costs down, out-of-state students at public universities pay closer to $27,000 in tuition and fees.
 In addition, graduate and professional programs typically charge higher rates than undergraduate programs.

 As a result of increasing tuition costs, today’s students rely heavily on financial aid, including grants, scholarships, and loans, to pay for college.

 On average, undergraduates receive over $9,500 in federal grant money to pay for college.
-However, in 2018, college students left $2.6 billion in federal grant money unclaimed.
 Grants offer a valuable resource for college students, since they offer free money that recipients generally do not need to repay.

 Federal Pell Grants support undergraduates with exceptional financial need.
 Simply by filling out the FAFSA, hundreds of thousands of students receive Federal Pell Grants.